ravecrocker/LoE-PrivateServer/README.md

 - You can also add your own servers in data/serversList.cfg

 <h3>Still in Beta</h3>
-The private server is still in beta, and some important features are lacking :
+The private server is still in beta, expect bugs.<br/>
+Some important features are still lacking at the moment :
 - Some places (Tartarus, Twilight's Library,..) are not accessible without using the server commands.
 - No skills (no unicorn magic) except flying for pegasi.
 - No monsters or NPCs without server commands.